Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: broadleaved annual

-Control tips: Hand-weeding the weed before the burrs appear can work, but it’s usually too late because they’ve already started germinating.
+Control tips: Hand-weeding the weed before the burrs appear can work, but it’s usually too late by then, since they’ve already started germinating.
 Additionally, pre-emergent herbicides in early spring can help prevent bindii seeds from germinating.

 2. Clover (Trifolium spp.):